Driver dead after being wedged underneath trailer in Miami Gardens - WSVN 7News | Miami News, Weather, Sports | Fort Lauderdale

 According to police, the driver of the Publix trailer was turning left from Northwest Miami Court to travel westbound on Northwest 183rd Street.

-The driver of the car was traveling at a high-rate of speed and failed to stop, which caused the car to collied into the trailer.
+The driver of a Ford F-250 was traveling at a high-rate of speed and failed to stop, which caused the car to collied into the trailer.

-Police say the driver of the car was pronounced dead at the scene.
+Police said the driver of the car was pronounced dead at the scene.

 Please check back on WSVN.com and 7News for more details on this developing story.